openharmony/docs/en/application-dev/media/audio/using-ohaudio-for-playback.md

 # Using OHAudio for Audio Playback (C/C++)

 **OHAudio** is a set of C APIs introduced in API version 10.
 These APIs are normalized in design and support both common and low-latency audio channels.
+They support the PCM format only.
+They are suitable for playback applications that implement audio output at the native layer.

 ## Prerequisites